abgaudino/Getting_and_Cleaning_Data/README.md

 	From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 #Directions
 	1. Download datasource (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) to folder on local drive.
-Extract data and move UCI HAR Dataset into working directory (optional.)
+Extract data and move UCI HAR Dataset into working directory
 	2. Move run_analysis.R into UCI Har Dataset (top folder.); set working directory to "UCI Har Dataset"
 	3. Run run_analysis.R